biilmann/eventsource-broker/README.md

     eventsource-broker -p <port>

 The broker will look for an AMQP_URL environment variable for a broker to connect to.

-The repository includes a small ruby script to send data to channels and the server will by default serve up a simple index page subscribing to the channel "test".
+It also takes a MONGO_URL for configuring the database connection and an ORIGIN variable that should be a url the server runs on for cross domain requests.

 License
 =======